 Castor oil is a natural mollifying substance which will be a potent weapon in combating all types of wrinkles.
 After you use castor oil for a period of time your skin will be incredibly soft, whilst wrinkles and fine lines will be greatly reduced or had disappeared altogether.

-Massage castor oil into your wrinkled skin at bed time, whilst leaving it on during the night.
-Combine the castor oil with and equal quantity of sesame oil for an added effect.
+Massage castor oil into your wrinkled skin at bedtime, whilst leaving it on during the night.
+Combine the castor oil with an equal quantity of sesame oil for an added effect.

 Cucumbers have an abundance of vitamins and proteins which are beneficial and valuable.
 These unique vegetables will soothe your skin, whilst reducing your crow’s feet and other wrinkles, niacin, thiamine & riboflavin, together with others.